 Instead of locating the point again you can use the existing point.

 You still need to generate a separate study area for the vegetation calculation.

-Enter the CDSM as your Raster DSM (only buildings).
+Enter the CDSM as your Raster DSM (only 3D objects).

-A warning appears that your vegetation fractions between the morphology dataset and land cover dataset are large.
-You can ignore this for now since the land cover dataset also will change.
+If you see a warning that appears that your vegetation fractions between the morphology dataset and land cover dataset are large, you can ignore this for now since the land cover dataset also will change.

-Enter the meteorological file, Year etc. This should be the same as for the first run you made.
+Enter the meteorological file (For Windows users: C:/Users/your_user_name/AppData/Roaming/QGIS/QGIS3/ profiles/default/python/plugins/UMEP/suewsmodel/Input/Kc_2011_data_60.txt), Year etc. This should be the same as the first run you made.

 Now you are ready to run the model.
 Click Run.

 Save your plots.
 Preferable you can zoom in on a couple of days for easier analysis later on.

 You are now familiar with the full capabilities of the Suews Simple plugin.
 Your next task is to choose another location within the geodataset domain, generate data and run the model.
 Try to choose an area where the fraction of buildings and paved surfaces are low.
 Consider lowering the Population density to get more realistic model outputs.
 Compare the results for the different areas.
 When you are done, compare the fluxes beteen the two runs and try to identify and find explanations for the differences.